-With the cold winter weather keeping me inside I decided to make the most of my down time and create some fun craft projects that have been in my mind.
+With the stay at home order still in place, and now extended in Colorado, I decided to make the most of my down time and create some fun craft projects that have been in my mind.
 This is one of the ways I try to keep myself busy when I can’t be riding.
-So even though the winter season is my least favorite of the year, it does give me time to get busy with diy projects, like a set of stirrup covers that will make the spring and summer much more fun!

 Instead of buying fleece material for these covers, I put my thrifty skills to use, and found a fleece blanket on clearance at Walmart for $2.00.
 This gave me a fun patterned material which offered enough fabric to create several pairs of stirrup covers as well as a few bit warmers.
 (More on that project later!)